ff6347/wihihihiggle/index.md

 [**From Adobe Helpfiles:**](http://help.adobe.com/en_US/aftereffects
 /cs/using/WS3878526689cb91655866c1103906
 c6dea-7a0ca.html#WS3878526689cb91655866c
 1103906c6dea-79f8a) amp_mult is the amount that amp is multiplied by for each octave.
 This value controls how fast the harmonics drop off.
-The default is 0.5; make it closer to 1 to have the harmonics added at the same amplitude as the base frequency, or closer to 0 to add in less detail
+The default is 0.5; make it closer to 1 to have the harmonics added at the same amplitude as the base frequency, or closer to 0 to add in less detail.

 ###addTime
 If checked the script will add a 'time' expression on that slider.
 If not it just uses a value.
 You can use a value and than keyframe the slider.
-This enables you to run time backward or stretch it for the wiggle
+This enables you to run time backward or stretch it for the wiggle.

 ###t
 Define the time value.
 This is just a fallback.
 If the time does not proceed there will be no wiggle.
 Use the slider to keyframe the time by yourself or add an expression like 'time' .The default is '1'.